-(These can also be used to change the part of speech: add ‘-ment’ to ‘govern’ to change it from a verb to a noun, so it can take a different place in a sentence.)
+(These can also be used to change the part of speech.
+Add ‘-ment’ to ‘govern’ to change it from a verb to a noun, so it can take a different place in a sentence.)

 The links to each section in the list will take you to the correct part of that page.

-Several suffixes have two listings because they have more than one use, and some of the listings actually cover two related uses.
+Several suffixes have two listings because they have more than one use.
+Also, some of the listings actually cover two related uses.
 For example, -en is an irregular past participle ending for verbs like to eat and to write.
-Those past participles can also be used as adjectives (a half-eaten apple or a written test.)
+Those past participles can be used as adjectives (a half-eaten apple or a written test.)

--En can also be added to nouns or adjectives to make them into verbs: to brighten, lengthen, straighten, or whiten.
+-En can also be added to nouns or adjectives to make them into verbs.
+Examples include to brighten, lengthen, straighten, or whiten.